After childbirth, hemorrhoids came out.

 • prevent bleeding from hemorrhoids;

-• the active components of the ointment should not penetrate into the internal fluids, including breast milk and blood.
+• the active components of the ointment should not penetrate into internal fluids, including breast milk and blood.

 Fortunately, the modern pharmaceutical market offers a fairly wide range of such drugs - finding a remedy for hemorrhoids after childbirth (if we are talking about the lactation period) is not difficult.